An analysis of Wigner's friend in the framework of quantum mechanics based on the principle of typicality: The principle of typicality: Our world is typical

 \section{The principle of typicality: Our world is typical}

 Everett~\cite{E57} introduced the \emph{many-worlds interpretation of quantum mechanics} (\emph{MWI}, for short) in 1957.
 Actually, his MWI was more than just an interpretation of quantum mechanics.
 It aimed to derive Postulate~\ref{Born-rule}~(i), the Born rule, from the remaining postulates, i.e., from Postulates~\ref{state_space}, \ref{composition}, and \ref{evolution} above.
 In this sense, Everett~\cite{E57} proposed his MWI as a ``metatheory'' of quantum mechanics.
 The point is that in MWI the measurement process is fully treated as the interaction between a system being measured and an apparatus measuring it, based only on Postulates~\ref{state_space}, \ref{composition}, and \ref{evolution}.
 Then his MWI tried to derive Postulate~\ref{Born-rule}~(i) in such a setting.
 However, his attempt does not seem successful.
 One of the reasons is thought to be its mathematical vagueness.
+(See DeWitt and Graham~\cite{DN73} and Hartle~\cite{H68} for the many-worlds interpretation of quantum mechanics in general.)

 Tadaki~\cite{T16CCR} reformulated the original framework of MWI by Everett~\cite{E57} \emph{in a form of mathematical rigor} from a modern point of view.
 The point of this rigorous treatment of the framework of MWI is the use of the notion of \emph{probability measure representation} and its \emph{induction of probability measure}, as presented in Section~\ref{MLRam}.
 Tadaki~\cite{T16CCR} then introduced the \emph{principle of typicality} in this rigorous framework.
 The principle of typicality is an operational refinement of Postulate~\ref{Born-rule} based on the notion of Martin-L\"{o}f randomness with respect to a probability measure given in Definition~\ref{ML-randomness-wrtm}.
 In what follows, we review this rigorous framework of MWI based the principle of typicality.
-See Tadaki~\cite{T18arXiv} for the details of this framework of MWI and its validity.
+See Tadaki~\cite{T18arXiv} for the details of this rigorous framework of MWI and its validity.
+Also, for the details of the difference between this framework of MWI and that of the original MWI~\cite{E57}, see Tadaki~\cite{T18arXiv}.

 Now, according to Tadaki~\cite{T18arXiv}, let us introduce the setting of MWI \emph{in terms of our terminology in a form of mathematical rigor}.
-Let $\mathcal{S}$ be an arbitrary quantum system with state space $\mathcal{H}$ of finite dimension.
+Let $\mathcal{S}$ be an arbitrary quantum system with state space $\mathcal{H}$ of an arbitrary dimension.
 Consider a measurement over $\mathcal{S}$ described by arbitrary measurement operators $\{M_m\}_{m\in\Omega}$ satisfying the completeness equation,